• Just Talking

 ‘PAPOOSE’ PENDANTS Since my last project I moved on to the papoose pendants–call them what you like, but they remind me of the Fayum mummies of ancient Egypt.
 Here is an image of my one and only, sold to my friend, Kathy White (of Posey & Fern, wonderful soaps & balms, etc.), who bought it because the face resembled her son when he was a baby.
 This photo shows a printed image of the pendant with some new polymer faces and one “scarf” copper cutout laid on top.
 I am making two of these for now.
 At least one will have the woven copper strips and a silver cap at…

-• Artwork, Jewelry, Just Talking
+• Alone Star Jewelry, Artwork, Just Talking

 On Lisa’s Bench … In addition to working with sheet metal, I still love working with metal clay.
 I started this on Saturday and have finally finished adding this and that to it.
 Waiting now for it to finish drying so I can refine it.
 Oh, and add a bail.
 Then it’s into the kiln to fire into a beautiful fine silver pendant!
 I will post the finished product here and on our Etsy site once the pendant is polished to perfection and a chain is crafted to go with it.

-• Artwork, Jewelry, Just Talking
+• Alone Star Jewelry, Artwork, Just Talking

 Hello on this Thursday evening.
 It has been a busy day at work and at home, part of which involved finishing the Butterfly Girl Pendant. ↜↝↜↝↜↝↜↝↜↝↜↝↜↝↜↝↜↝↜↝↜↝↜↝ Here is a look at the back: After painting the background with washes, butterfly cutouts were glued down with glitter tossed on top.
 Mica sheet covers it all.
 As with any beauty, it has a flaw here and there, but such does not detract from the overall effect.
 I hope you enjoy it! ↜↝↜↝↜↝↜↝↜↝↜↝↜↝↜↝↜↝↜↝↜↝↜↝ Now I can move on to the other two pendants I want to make.
 One will also have a polymer face, what I call “The Papoose” but the other…